 - belching, bloating, or a feeling of fullness that worsens after eating

-- over-the-counter antacids, such as TUMS and Pepto Bismol
+- over-the-counter antacids, such as Pepto Bismol

 - proton pump inhibitors, such as omeprazole (Prilosec), esomeprazole (Nexium), and lansoprazole (Prevacid)

 The doctor may also